 200g of dark chocolate

 Firstly line a biggish baking tray with parchment paper or a silicon sheet.
 Set aside.

 Mix the coconut oil and the sugar together in a mixing bowl or food processor.
 Add in the flour, salt, spices and mix together to form a dough.
+The dough might be a bit grainy, but it’s fine once it’s baked.
 Wrap in cling film and place in the fridge for half an hour to an hour to slightly firm the dough up.

 Preheat the oven to 170c.